1Password/scim-examples/beta/azure-container-apps/ReadMe.md

         $ContainerAppName="op-scim-bridge-con-app"
         ```

 3. Create the resource group:
+Note: this step can be skipped if you are using an existing Resource Group to deploy your SCIM bridge to

    ```
    az group create --name $ResourceGroup --location $Location